Revisiting Weakly Supervised Pre-Training of Visual Perception Models: Experiments

 The results in Table~\ref{tab:transfer_results} show that our weakly-supervised models are very competitive: they achieve the best or second-best accuracy on all five transfer datasets.
 We note that models pre-trained on IN-1k datasets observe $5\%$ of the CUB test data during pre-training~\cite{mahajan2018exploring} as a result of which their performance is overestimated.
 This makes the strong performance of our weakly-supervised models (which do not see test data during training) particularly noteworthy.

-To provide more insight into the trade-off between classification accuracy and throughput, we plot one as a function of the other in Figure~\ref{fig:transfer_throughput}.
-Comparing the ViT and RegNetY models trained on the same \igdataset dataset, we observe that vision transformers obtain the highest classification accuracies.
-But in terms of accuracy-throughput tradeoff, RegNetYs seem to outperform at small to medium model sizes.
-We also note the RegNetY 128GF model performs quite similarly on both accuracy and throughput to the semi-supervised EfficientNet L2 model, but again at smaller size scales, RegNetYs seem to provide a better tradeoff.
+To provide more insight into the classification accuracy and throughput trade-off, we plot one as a function of the other in Figure~\ref{fig:transfer_throughput}.
+Comparing ViT and RegNetY models trained on the same \igdataset dataset, we observe that vision transformers obtain the highest classification accuracies.
+In terms of accuracy-throughput tradeoff, RegNetYs outperform at small to medium model sizes.
+The RegNetY 128GF model performs quite similarly on accuracy and throughput to the semi-supervised EfficientNet L2 model, but at smaller size scales, RegNetYs provide a better tradeoff.